Defending your doctoral thesis: the PhD viva

 Every institution will have specific regulations for the thesis defence.
 In some countries or institutions, the convention is for thesis defences to be public events where you will give a lecture explaining your research, followed by a discussion with a panel of examiners (opponents).
 Both your examiners and the audience are able to ask questions.

 In other countries, including the UK, the oral examination is usually conducted behind closed doors by at least two examiners, usually with at least one being from another institution (external examiner) and an expert in your topic of research.
 In the UK the supervisor does not participate in the viva, but may be allowed to observe.
 Sometimes someone from your own institution is appointed as an independent chair.
 Although it is now becoming more common for the candidate to have an opportunity to give a public lecture in UK institutions, this does not form part of the examination and may or may not be attended by the examiners.

 Take the preparation for your viva seriously and devote a substantial amount of time to it.
-Use our viva preparation checklist to help you to prepare.
+The viva preparation checklist may be useful to help you prepare.

-Your institution may also offer training courses on viva preparation and there maybe opportunities to organise a practice viva, check with your supervision team for advice.
+Your institution may offer courses on viva preparation and there may be opportunities to organise a practice viva.
+Take advantage of these opportunities: they can be extremely valuable experiences.

-Things you may wish to take into the viva
+Things you may wish to take with you

-- your thesis - marked with post-its if you wish
+- your thesis – mildly annotated if you wish

 - a list of questions that you might be asked and your planned responses